spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    * All manifests.
    * Manifests with more than 1 replica only.
    * No restart.
 7. Click the **Set the resources percentage change** down arrow to apply the recommendation, and set the CPU and Memory percentage thresholds.
 This is the minimum percentage change from the current request for applying a recommendation.
+Note that if the right-sizing recommendations exceed the percentage threshold for either resource (CPU or Memory), they will still be applied to prevent unnecessary pod deletion.
+However, if a deletion occurs for one of the resources, we can already apply the recommendation to the other.
-8. Click the **Set recommendation ranges for resources** down arrow and enter the upper and lower boundary values for CPU (millicpu) and Memory (mib) requests for applying a recommendation.
+8. Click the **Set recommendation ranges for resources** down arrow and enter the upper and lower boundary values for CPU (millicpu) and Memory (mib) requests to apply a recommendation.
+By default, the minimum values are 100m for CPU and 128 Mib for memory; no lower values will be accepted.
+Note also that if the recommendations exceed the set boundaries, automatic right-sizing will still apply recommendations using the maximum values configured in the rule.
 9. Click the **Set overhead for resources** down arrow and set the CPU and memory percentage overheads.
 An overhead specifies the percentage of extra resources to add to the new request recommendation.
 10. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).